Eduard Heger: Political views

-Taxes
+Economic policy

 As a Minister of Finance, Heger supported a shift of tax burden from direct to property taxation.
 His plans were met with a strong backlash on social media, where claims that a massive hike of real estate tax was imminent mushroomed.
 Heger called these claims a "hoax" and stated his reform will not increase the overall tax burden but rather provide incentives for families and businesses to work and invest by decreasing the income tax.
 The reform was never implemented, likely due to short-lasting tenure of Heger as the Minister of Finance.

-Human Rights

-Heger is a believer in the importance of European values such as human rights and the right to the freedom of expression.
-He also supported the protection of minorities.
-However he noted that Slovakia will be taking a neutral stance in the controversial Hungarian LGBT bill.
-Slovakia under his premiership did not sign a joint letter on fighting discrimination against the LGBT community, which 17 other EU leaders had signed.